 \begin{lem} The complex $\BX_{\BA,\Gamma}$ is equal to the barycentric subdivision of $K(\Gamma)$. \end{lem}

 \begin{proof} It is enough to show that $\BX_{\BA,\Gamma}$ and $K(\Gamma)$ coincide as subsets of $\BK$.
-Note that (the barycentric subdivision of) a $k$\=/cube $c\subseteq [0,1]^n$ is contained in $\BX_{\BA,\Gamma}$ if and only if $\BX_{\BA,\Gamma}$ contains the barycentre of $c$.
-The lemma follows because the set of $B$\=/coordinates of the barycentre of $c$ coincides with the set of coordinates that vary in $c$ (see Figure~\ref{fig:Coxeter_cplx_coordinates}). \end{proof}
+Note that (the cubical barycentric subdivision of) a $k$\=/cube $c\subseteq [0,1]^n$ is contained in $\BX_{\BA,\Gamma}$ if and only if $\BX_{\BA,\Gamma}$ contains the barycenter of $c$.
+The lemma follows because the set of $B$\=/coordinates of the barycenter of $c$ coincides with the set of coordinates that vary in $c$ (see Figure~\ref{fig:Coxeter_cplx_coordinates}). \end{proof}

 \begin{cor} The commutator subgroup of every right angled Coxeter group can be realised as the fundamental group of a CLCC. \end{cor}